-Manufacturers who take advantage of our Business Evaluation processes gain a clear vision of what to prioritize as our process examines three business areas Operational Excellence, Growth and Innovation, Workforce Solutions.
+Manufacturers who take advantage of our Business Evaluation process gain a clear vision of what to prioritize as our process examines three business areas Operational Excellence, Growth and Innovation, and Workforce Solutions.

 If any of the issues below resonate with you, our Business Evaluation can provide clarity and direction.
 It will also provide your company with a working Roadmap to progress and improvement.

-- Your team is barely keeping up with orders and doesn't have time to work on improvements.
+- Your team barely keeps up with orders and doesn't have time to work on improvements.

 - A lack of communication and teamwork negatively impacts performance.

 - My organization has multiple competing priorities, and we'd benefit if our teams were more focused and aligned.

 - We need to grow our customer base.

 - Finding, retaining, upskilling, and hiring quality people is difficult.